Dale Vince: Career

 In October 2020, The Guardian reported that Vince had plans to create artificial diamonds by chemical vapor deposition using "carbon dioxide captured directly from the atmosphere to form the diamonds – which are chemically identical to diamonds mined from the earth – using wind and solar electricity, with water collected from rainfall."
 This plan was realised as a company called SkyDiamond, which produced its first 15 diamonds in December 2021 and released a full jewelry line in October 2022.
 In July 2025 he announced they additionally make quantum diamonds for use in sensors.

 In April 2022, Vince announced he planned to sell Ecotricity and go into politics.
 He said part of the reason was that a new owner "can achieve even more, faster.
 We've got a massive pipeline of projects that need to be built requiring £2 billion of investment."
 As well as developing his interest in politics, he would focus on renewable projects such as tidal lagoons and geothermal energy.
 In November of the same year, he said that he had halted plans to sell the company.

 In June 2023, Vince announced plans to implement an "eco-curriculum" across 12,000 UK schools by 2025 through his Ministry of Eco Education.
 The curriculum, which seeks to teach pupils about the natural world and the climate crisis, had previously been tested in a pilot scheme featuring 25 schools in 2022.

-In July 2023, Vince announced the founding of Ecojet, an airline featuring planes powered by hydrogen-derived electricity.
-Ecojet's first flights are scheduled to take place in 2025.
+In July 2023, Vince announced the founding of Ecojet, an airline which intended to operate planes powered by hydrogen-derived electricity.
+Ecojet's first flights were originally scheduled to take place in 2024, before being delayed to summer 2025.
+On 20 January 2026, liquidators were appointed following a winding-up order against the company, which had never operated commercial flights.